darrarski/DRTableViewManager-iOS/README.md

 > Deployment target changed to iOS 7.0, `DRTableViewManager` is compatible with both iOS 7 and iOS 8.

-> Added Example 2 that shows how to implement automatic cell heights that works nativly on iOS 8, but also on iOS 7 with some additional code.
+> Added Example 2 that shows how to implement automatic cell heights that works natively on iOS 8, but also on iOS 7 with some additional code.

 ##### v1.0.3